Mamukela/Creative-task-project/README.md

 - spock: wins against rock and scissors

 ## features
-this code features a win and a loss counter, and you can play as long as you want
+this code features the following functions:
+- rounds counter
+- wins counter
+- losses counter
+- ties counter
+they are all displayed after you finish playing